idkwhatitshouldbeman/Notebookr_2/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## Recent Changes (October 30, 2025)
+- **Autonomous AI Planning:** Completely revamped planning to be more autonomous and intelligent.
+AI now extracts all explicit details from requests, makes reasonable decisions about structure, and only asks questions when critical information is genuinely missing.
+Eliminates repetitive "who will be reading this?" questions.
+- **Better Planning Questions:** Replaced generic audience questions with useful task-focused questions like "Should this be academic/formal or casual/conversational?", "Are you looking for a how-to guide or an analytical essay?", "Do you want this focused on theory or practical examples?"
+- **Enhanced Context Display:** Context panel now shows Topic, Length, Type, and Tone up front with a segregated "Notes" section for less common modifiers (Audience, Focus Areas, Comments).
+Makes it easy to see essential context at a glance.
+- **JSON Parsing Fixes:** Fixed AI returning literal newlines in JSON content fields.
+Implemented character-by-character parser (`fixJsonNewlines`) that properly handles escape sequences, respects escaped quotes, and converts literal newlines to `\n` escape sequences.
+Prevents "AI response was not valid JSON" errors.
+- **Improved Error Logging:** Added comprehensive debugging with full raw AI response logging.
+Helps diagnose JSON parsing issues and AI behavior.
+Changed console.error to console.log so errors appear in Express workflow logs.

-## Recent Changes (October 29, 2025)
+## Previous Changes (October 29, 2025)
 - **Real-Time AI Streaming with Heartbeats:** Implemented Server-Sent Events (SSE) for streaming AI responses.
 Prevents 504 Gateway Timeout errors by emitting heartbeat events every 5 seconds during long AI operations.
 Backend uses `threePhaseGenerationStream` generator that yields progress updates while waiting for AI completion.
 Frontend uses `generateAIStreaming` with buffered SSE parsing to handle incomplete messages.
 Backward-compatible non-streaming endpoint maintained for fallback.
+Note: SSE streaming is for heartbeats/timeout prevention, not word-by-word content streaming.
 - **Streaming Bug Fixes:** Fixed TypeError when `vars.targetLength` is a number (now converted to string before regex matching).
 Added comprehensive null checks on frontend before accessing `result` properties to prevent "Cannot read properties of null" crashes when SSE emits error events.
 - **SSE Event Types:** Supports phase_update, progress (heartbeats), action, content_chunk, complete, and error event types for comprehensive streaming feedback.